ByAUJay

 - European Union

-What this means: you can go live in the U.S. under clear federal standards (plus state overlays) and serve the EU with MiCA‑compliant EMTs.
-Your compliance stack needs Travel Rule support for EU corridors.
+What this means is that you can operate live in the U.S. following clear federal guidelines (and state-specific requirements) while also catering to the EU with MiCA-compliant EMTs.
+Just make sure your compliance setup includes support for the Travel Rule in your EU corridors.

 The rails you can use today